oddhill/oddenvironment/data/readme.md

-Used to store various files needed for your env.
+Use to store various files needed for your env.